luckyxkw/study-envoy-ratelimit/README.md

 docker-compose -f docker-compose-local-ratelimit.yml up --build --remove-orphans
 ```

+This will start 2 containers:

+- mock: a mock backend which always returns 200
+- envoy: envoy proxy with local rate limit

-Run `test-local-ratelimit.sh` to send some test requests.
+Run `test-requests.sh` to send some test requests.
 We can see the fourth requests for token=1
 or token=2 are rejected.
 And for other requests, only one request is allowed.

 We can zoom into the local rate limit definition to see why envoy behaves in this way: